marefati110/dump2S3/README.md

 - Images are tagged by the major PostgreSQL version supported: `12`, `13`, `14`, `15` or `16`.
 - The `SCHEDULE` variable determines backup frequency.
 See go-cron schedules documentation [here](http://godoc.org/github.com/robfig/cron#hdr-Predefined_schedules).
 Omit to run a single backup immediately and then exit.
 - Set `RUN_BACKUP_ON_START` to true/yes/1 to run an immediate backup on container start in addition to the schedule.
-- If `PASSPHRASE` is provided, the backup will be encrypted using GPG.
 - Run `docker exec <container name> sh backup.sh` to trigger a backup ad-hoc.
 - If `BACKUP_KEEP_DAYS` is set, backups older than this many days will be deleted from S3.
 - Set `S3_ENDPOINT` if you're using a non-AWS S3-compatible storage provider.